The Best 12 Cities in the World for Book Lovers

 The Crescent City has seen it’s fair share of literary greats.
 Visit Hotel Monteleone and its spinning carousel bar to shadow the footsteps of writers like Ernest Hemingway, Tennessee Williams, and William Faulkner, who have all called the place home for a period of time.
 Once a year, you can visit New Orleans for the Tennessee Williams Literary Festival, when tons of writers gather for lectures and workshops on historical and modern literature.
 Hungry?
 Visit Backspace Bar & Kitchen NOLA, where every custom dish and drink is named after a book.
 Find out the most popular book in every state.

 London has served for the inspiration for countless works of fiction.
 To begin with, take the Shakespeare’s and Dickens’ walking tour from London Walks, and pay a visit to the St. Bride Foundation, where you can take a letterpress or woodblock printing workshop.
 Check out what exhibitions are going on at the British Library, which houses some amazing literary treasures in its collections.
+London is also one of the most surveilled cities in the world.

 Of course, you know about Powell’s Books, the self-proclaimed “city of books,” and the best place to start your book-buying tour of Portland.
 For next stops, consider Division Leap, a small rare books shop that specializes in poetry, counter-culture material and art books, or Mother Foucault’s Bookshop, which has books on politics and philosophy in dozens of different languages.
 Don’t miss the most iconic book set in every state.